enclave-networks/docs/docs/getting-started/define-policy.md

     **Congratulations!** Your new policy will take effect immediately and Enclave will quickly build direct connectivity between your enrolled systems.
 You've successfully built your first Enclave connection.

-Any future systems you Enrol and attach these tags to will automatically inherit the connectivity defined in this policy, helpful in auto-scaling scenarios to minimise the management overhead of connecting additional systems.
+Any future systems you enrol and attach these tags to will automatically inherit the connectivity defined in this policy, helpful in auto-scaling scenarios to minimise the management overhead of connecting additional systems.

 Now that you've got your first connection, see [next steps](/getting-started/next-steps) to learn more about what you can do with Enclave.